SE 5095 - Machine Learning for Physical Science

 SE 5402 - Architecture of IoT

 What’s Exciting About this Course?
-Applying the knowledge of systems engineering principles, processes, and methods to design embedded and networked systems.
-Understanding the constraints, requirements, architectures of hardware and software in cyber-physical systems.
+Applying emerging wired and wireless networking protocols, real-time and embedded systems design principles, and edge and cloud computing technologies to design and develop Internet of Things (IoT) applications, and evaluate its performance.
+Understanding the constraints, requirements, and architectures of hardware and software components for IoT systems.

 SE 5502 - Capstone Project in Systems Engineering